ami-zou/pwc-2022-demo/README.md

 Python Web Conference 2022 [NFT Talk Demo](https://2022.pythonwebconf.com/presentations/stop-burning-down-rainforests-how-to-mint-nfts-using-python-and-the-xrp-ledger)

 ## Overview
 This simple Flask app allows you to create and mint an NFT directly on XRPL NFT-devnet, and the transaction is signed by XUMM.
 It also shows you account info and minted NFT details.
+[Here](https://github.com/ami-zou/pwc-2022-demo/blob/main/demo.gif) is a quick demo gif.

 ## Pre-requisites
 ### XUMM App NFT-devnet node